-Grand Coulee will be operated for FRM from January through April using Grand Coulee's FRM SRD as coordinated through adaptive management between the Corps and Reclamation in season.
-Grand Coulee is also operated during this period to support chum operations (described in detail in Section 7.3) and to maintain an 85% probability of reaching the April 10 elevation objective in order to provide more water for spring flows.
+Grand Coulee will be operated for FRM from January through the start of refill, the FRM draft is guided by the Grand Coulee SRD as coordinated through in-season adaptive management between the Corps and Reclamation.
+Grand Coulee is also operated during this period to support Hanford Reach flows, chum incubation below Bonneville Dam (described in detail in Section 7.3) and to maintain an 85% probability of reaching the April 10 elevation objective to provide more water for spring flows.

-Maintaining an 85% probability of reaching the April 10 elevation objective is achieved by operating between the URC as an upper elevation limit and the VDL as a lower elevation limit for the reservoir from January through March.
+Maintaining an 85% probability of reaching the April 10 elevation objective is achieved by operating between the FRM elevation as an upper elevation limit and the VDL as a lower elevation limit for the reservoir from January through March.
 A description of VDL is provided in Section 7.4.